Gustavus Reunion Weekend

 By now you've probably heard that we've made some exciting changes to reunions at Gustavus.
 Beginning in 2017, we will welcome back ALL reunion classes (5-year increments) celebrating an anniversary of their graduation.
-Reunion Weekend is a chance relive your college days, reminisce with friends, reconnect with the campus, and remember those classmates and figures important to your Gustavus experience who have passed.
+Reunion Weekend is a chance relive your college days, reminisce with friends, reconnect with the campus, and remember those classmates who have passed.

 The Alumni and Parent Engagement Office at Gustavus is pleased to offer a hybrid programming model for reunions, complete with opportunities to celebrate together with Gusties from other reunion classes, partake in optional events coordinated by the College, and spend time with your classmates at activites planned by your reunion committee.
 While there are plenty of elements still in the works, you can be sure that reunion weekend will incorporate:

-- Campus Tours (learn about changes to campus since your time on campus)
+- Campus Tours (learn about changes and updates since your time on campus)

 - Alumni College (engage with faculty, staff and alumni in lifelong learning)